ahmetozlu/vehicle_counting_tensorflow/README.md

 ToDos:

+- TensorFlow 2.x version support will be developed.
 - More powerful detection models will be shared.
 - Sample codes will be developed to process different types of input videos (for different types of road traffics such as two way lane road).
 - Code cleanup will be performed.
 - UI will be developed.

-The input video can be accessible by this [link](https://github.com/ahmetozlu/vehicle_counting_tensorflow/blob/master/sub-1504614469486.mp4).
+The input video can be accessible by this [link](https://github.com/ahmetozlu/vehicle_counting_tensorflow/blob/master/input_video.mp4).

 ## Theory